ApolloTang/react-redux-tutorial/README.md

 Then, in your browser open up localhost:9999 (make sure your port 9999 is free)

-If you are on window, before you do 'npm i' you have to delete node_modules from the lesson directory and copy .babelrc to the lesson directory.

 ------------
+[1]: If you are on Window machine, before you do 'npm i' you have to delete node_modules from the lesson directory and copy .babelrc to the lesson directory.

-[1]: node_modules/ in each lesson is symbolically linked to this directory so that you don't have duplicated node package in each lesson.
+[2]: node_modules/ in each lesson is symbolically linked to this directory so that you don't have duplicated node package in each lesson.